bertieucbs/aws-kendra-metadata/README.md

 # Amazon S3 document metadata tutorial

-## What you'll learn in this tutorial:
+### What you'll learn in this tutorial:

+1. You will add metadata, additional information about a document, to documents in an Amazon S3 bucket using a metadata file.
+2. Create an Index, Data source , Index fields and sync the data
+3. Search indexed data

 This tutorial takes about 30-45 minutes to complete.

-In this tutorial, you'll:

 ## Concepts